 Logistics: the combo tour of the Yakel tribe village and the giant banyan tree leaves at 8:30 and returns at noon, so you can do this in the morning and catch an afternoon flight to Port Vila.

 If you’re staying close to Mount Yasur, you can visit the guys who worship WWII military cargo.
-I visited a John Frum village where as night fell, locals gathered inside an open hut and began singing for hours upon hours.
-The men appeared to be completely high on kava, while some of the older women were dancing in bizarre fashion outside, also appearing to be high on something.
+I visited a John Frum village as night fell, locals gathered inside an open hut and began singing for hours.
+The men appeared to be completely high on kava, while some of the older women were dancing bizarrely outside and were also high on something.

-I highly recommend returning to Port Vila for one last night, just in case there are any disruptions to inter island flights on Air Vanuatu (which can happen).
-Use this last day in Port Vila to relax, reflect and do a bit of shopping in the town’s market!
+I highly recommend returning to Port Vila for one last night, just in case there are any disruptions to inter-island flights on Air Vanuatu (which can happen).
+Use this last day in Port Vila to relax, reflect and shop in the town’s market!